nelsons502/startup/notes.md

 Being able to permanently store information is a real game changer for Web Apps.
 There is a lot that still want to do with my site.
 For example, some of the information loads slow, the color scheme is a bit too dark, the chats don't track context within a conversation (although I tried to get that working...).
 I will continue working on this site for a while after the course is over.
 I even made sure to fork the github repo that has all the course instruction so I can go back through it in even more detail and really hone my web dev skill.

 I love that the internet gives everyone access to great knowledge and resources!
 It truly is a latter-day marvel.
 Excited to learn about Web Sockets!

+Simon is fully deployed to my environment!
+Working on the Websocket was something I was looking foward to, but I ran out of steam tonight.
+I ***WILL*** continue working on this project now that the class is over.
+I just need to sleep before I can make it awesome!